jpwarren00/CB-Gallery/sites/all/modules/custom/cb_gallery/README.txt

-Josh Hoegen - PLEASE BRANCH! :D
+Josh Hoegen -
-Create your own branch so we can coordinate our merge's
+Waddup mang.
+Go ahead and make a branch to work on.
+I have left some outstanding tasks in the .module file that you can help on.